QuentinRa/blog.quentinra.dev/operating-systems/windows/security/index.md

 ```

 Lastly, you can also open the task manager, right-click on the LSAP process and select 'Create dump file.'

-📚 The LSASS memory contains the DPAPI masterkey for the logged user.
-It can be used to decrypt credentials for applications that use it.
-It also contains tickets, and [wDIGEST](https://learn.microsoft.com/en-us/windows/win32/secauthn/microsoft-digest-authentication) cleartext credentials.

 * **Analyzing LSA Process Dump** on Linux using [pypykatz](https://github.com/skelsec/pypykatz) <small>(2.6k ⭐)</small>